-46. In view of the above arguments, the Commissioner's conclusion is that the Trust was correct to refuse to provide the complainant with the compromise agreement (or the list of reasons why it was entered into) even with names and dates redacted.
+51. In view of the above arguments, the Commissioner's conclusion is that the Trust was correct to refuse to provide the complainant with the full compromise agreement (or the list of reasons why it was entered into) and was correct to redact the withheld information.
+The withheld information is either the personal data of the individual or of other individuals.
 Consent for disclosure has not been given and there is a clear expectation that such personal data which might result in the identification of the individual concerned should not be released.
 It would not be fair to disclose the requested information and it is therefore exempt under section 40(2) of the FOIA.